 2018 – Dominic Lowden becomes Club Chairman

-The current Chairman is Dom Lowden who was voted in at the 2018 AGM.
+The next Chairman was Dom Lowden who was voted in at the 2018 AGM.
 Dom has been an active club member since 2008 participating in TT’s, road racing, CX and club runs, as well as running TT events and organising club annual training trips.